 Although it's uncertain what the outcome of Brexit will be, Direct Line is monitoring what's happening and getting prepared to help you if you find your travel is disrupted.

-There are some things you should consider ahead of travelling to Europe on or after Brexit.
+There are some things you should consider ahead of travelling to Europe after Brexit.

 Leave plenty of time to travel to airports, ports and international stations in case of queues and delays.
 The Foreign and Commonwealth office give updates by country, with up to date information on what’s happening at your travel destination, which you can check online at https://www.gov.uk/foreign-travel-advice.